Star Wars: Episode I: The Phantom Menace

 Is it any good?

-With its 8-year-old lead character, bright and imaginative design, and never-lets-up plotting, The Phantom Menace is perfectly suited to kids' attention span.
-It's a shame that the movie doesn't hold up to adult standards as well as most of the original three Star Wars films did.
+With its 8-year-old lead character, bright and imaginative design, and never-lets-up plotting, this prequel is perfectly suited to kids' attention span.
+It's a shame that The Phantom Menace doesn't hold up to adult standards as well as most of the original three Star Wars films did.
 It could be a generational thing, and maybe 1977's Star Wars is as clunky and leaden to older viewers as The Phantom Menace is to most twenty- and thirty-somethings.

 But director George Lucas seems to make some of the same mistakes here that he narrowly avoided in the original trilogy.
 Technology trumps storytelling, plot trumps character, and hollow exposition trumps clever dialogue.
 There's little doubt that Lucas and his team accomplished some amazing visual feats with Menace, and there are a few sequences (the opening 10 minutes, the Tattooine pod race) in which that old Star Wars feel returns once again.
 Overall, kids will probably love Phantom Menace, but parents will be wishing it were over so that they can put the kids to bed and watch the classics again.